vlstill/tedi/verification.md

 # Decidability and Complexity {#sec:decidability}

-Right from the start it is important to note that even if we limit ourselves to programs with a finite number of finite-state threads/processes, there are important problems in widely-used memory models which are not decidable (while reachability under Sequential Consistency is in \PSPACE for such programs \cite{TODO}).
+Right from the start it is important to note that even if we limit ourselves to programs with a finite number of finite-state threads/processes, there are important problems in widely-used memory models which are not decidable (while reachability under Sequential Consistency is in \PSPACE for such programs \cite{Sistla1985}).

 ## Reachability of Error State